Trump escalates rhetoric on unrest in cities, looking for a campaign advantage

 “You can stop them on November 3,” the ad closed, after showing footage of people abusing police officers, heckling and chasing Trump supporters, including Sen. Rand Paul (R-Ky.), with an ominous tone.

-Trump’s initial response to protesters in May after the death of George Floyd —first threatening to shoot looters, then days of doing little as cities burned, then clearing peaceful protesters in front of the White House with tear gas before walking to a nearby church for a photo op where he clutched a Bible —was widely criticized, even by some of his supporters.
+Trump’s initial response to protesters in May after the death of George Floyd — first threatening to shoot looters, then days of doing little as cities burned, then clearing peaceful protesters in front of the White House with tear gas before walking to a nearby church for a photo op where he clutched a Bible — was widely criticized, even by some of his supporters.

 Trump seemed most animated when talking about the streets outside the White House Thursday night.
-Some attendees said they were confronted by protesters, who surrounded them and mocked them for supporting Trump and chased them down the streets outside the White House, often filming them.

 “These incredible people from all over the country, all over the world, they walked out to a bunch of thugs — that wasn’t friendly protesters, they were thugs,” he said Friday night.
 He said he might bring some of the police officers who protected Paul to the White House for a medal ceremony.

-Repeatedly, he talked about violence in Portland, Minneapolis, New York and other cities, reminding the crowd “these are Democrat-run cities.”
-He lampooned Muriel Bowser, the Democratic mayor of Washington, D.C., who has criticized Trump, as a “disgrace.”
-He said police in New York were not allowed now to do their jobs and attacked Biden for not talking about law and order at his convention.
+Repeatedly, he talked about violence in Portland, Ore.; Minneapolis; New York and other cities, reminding the crowd “these are Democrat-run cities.”
+He lampooned Muriel E. Bowser, the Democratic mayor of Washington, D.C., as a “disgrace.”
+He said police in New York were not allowed no to do their jobs and attacked Biden for not talking about law and order at his convention.

-“Joe Biden’s supporters are in the street screaming and shouting at bystanders, with unhinged manic rage,” he said, before adding: “Democrats have no complaints about the rioters and the vandals...
+“Joe Biden’s supporters are in the street screaming and shouting at bystanders, with unhinged manic rage,” he said, before adding: “Democrats have no complaints about the rioters and the vandals. . . .
 No one will be safe in Biden’s America.”

 Trump said the protesters didn’t even know who George Floyd, the Black man killed by a police officer in Minneapolis, was.
 Millions have chanted his name on the streets.

 Biden, for his part, has spoken more extensively about protesters demonstrating against police violence on Black Americans and has won praise from Floyd’s family.

 “The Biden team has to be vigilant,” Axelrod said, adding that Biden should condemn violence against anyone.
 “He has to take an implacable stand against violence against any group,” he said.